dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > Figure X: An visualization of how ArgoCD and Crossplane work together to provision cloud resources.

-ArgoCD handles all internal state (e.g. deploying containers), while Crossplane handles all external states (e.g. provisioning cloud resources) - combined, they can be used as a universal control plane.
+ArgoCD handles all internal state (e.g. deploying containers and configuration), while Crossplane handles all external states (e.g. provisioning cloud resources) - combined, they can be used as a universal control plane.

 <!-- står allerede i State automation.
 Måske det skal flyttes her til.
 As mentioned previously, the question is not whether Crossplane or ArgoCD are great tools or not - but more about whether the paradigm of control planes is good in general.
 As Eficode states: "If Crossplane does not strike the right balance and abstraction level, the next control plane will." [[s](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)]